 For a more aged look, lightly sand the wood with 100-grit sandpaper and remove all the sanding dust with a cloth.
 Next, use a brown or gray stain on the sanded wood and wait for it to dry completely.

 Using a clean paintbrush apply the whitewash in long, even strokes along the wood grain.
 After allowing the whitewash to set for a few seconds, wipe away any excess with a clean cloth or paper towel.

 Continue to apply the whitewash in this manner, letting it absorb and wiping away the extra until you have fully covered the wood.
 Then apply a second coat as needed to reach your desired level of color.

 After the whitewash has dried, you can allow your pine to age naturally or seal it with a top coat of clear protective sealers like acrylic or polyurethane.

 The Bottom Line

-Staining pine to look like white oak is a great and inexpensive way to achieve the beauty of white oak without spending too much money.
+Staining pine to look like white oak is a great way to achieve the beauty of white oak without spending too much money.

-This two-step process of using Varathane Golden Oak stain and Minwax White Wash Pickling Stain is pretty easy and anyone can do it.
+The above two-step process of using Varathane Golden Oak stain and Minwax White Wash Pickling Stain is pretty easy, and anyone can do it.

 Jack Luis is a semi-retired painter who loved painting his clients’ ideas on their walls.